-In romantic Japanese anime, manga, movies, J-dramas, or even in any platform of media that shows Japanese, you might be very familiar with this phrase, one of the most well-known romantic Japanese phrases, “Ai shi te ru”.
+In romantic Japanese anime, manga, movies, J-dramas, or even in any media platform that shows Japanese, you may be very familiar with this phrase, one of the most famous romantic Japanese phrases, “Ai shi te ru”.

 The meaning of “Aishiteru” in Japanese

-- 愛 (ai) means “love”
+- 愛 (ai) means “love”.

 When the Japanese say “Aishiteru”?

-Not only can be expressed for someone who we are romantically loved, but this phrase is also can be used for a very close family member.
-Considering how deep, serious and precious this word is, it can even be heard as a final “goodbye” from or to someone that you care about most in your life.
+Not only can it be expressed for someone we love romantically, but this phrase can also be used for a very close family member.
+Considering how deep, serious and precious this word is, it can even be heard as a final “goodbye” to or from someone you care about most in your life.

-The Japanese phrase 愛してる (aishiteru) can be considered as a very sincere and deep feeling for one and another that it is only stated when someone declares his/her very deep and serious love and respects in a long-term and permanent relationship.
+The Japanese phrase 愛してる (aishiteru) can be seen as a very sincere and deep feeling for one and another that is only expressed when someone expresses their very deep and serious love and respect in a long-term and permanent relationship.

-- It is too soon to state it.
+- It is too early to say.